 Using Critical Success Factors (CSF) and Key Performance Indicators (KPI), you can ensure that no one deviates from the original plan.

 It is also the manager’s responsibility to quantitatively track effort and cost during the monitoring phase of project management.
-Keeping track of the project ensures that the project remains within budget, as well as provides helpful information for future projects.
+Keeping track of the project ensures that the project remains within budget and provides helpful information for future projects.

 As a project nears completion, closure becomes a critical phase.
 This phase involves finalizing project deliverables, conducting a review of project results, and celebrating project achievements.
 The following steps are covered in this category: